Kaviya-3016/AI_Virtual_Mouse/README.md

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License].

 ## ❤️ Acknowledgments